-We don’t need to do a scientific research to conclude that: when we talk about education, courses etc. we do not have in mind the talented once, simply because they do not need our services as educators or in other words I may speculate a bit: a talented student will get the best results even from the worst educational system…
+We don’t need to do scientific research to conclude that: when we talk about education, courses, etc. we do not have in mind the talented once, simply because they do not need our services as educators or in other words, I may speculate a bit: a talented student will get the best results even from the worst educational system…

-So back to our case of studying pieces in order to acquire technical skills, obviously the only ones who will benefit from such approach will be the talented, not the others.
+So back to our case of studying pieces in order to acquire technical skills, obviously, the only ones who will benefit from such an approach will be the talented, not the others.

-However here are other factors to consider, we, the private guitar teachers and other private music teachers, for that matter, we work in a nonacademic environment, there is not any academic body that will control our teaching and the learning process.
+However there are other factors to consider, we, the private guitar teachers and other private music teachers, for that matter, work in a non-academic environment, there is not any academic body that will control our teaching and the learning process.
 We will have for example:

-- a student who comes to learn and ready to go trough the matter step by step,
+- a student who comes to learn and ready to go through the matter step by step,

 - A student who takes guitar lessons just for fun,